-Formally, the interaction of a molecule with external uniform magnetic field should not depend on the choice of the origin $\bm{R_G}$ in Eq.~(\ref{HB}).
+Formally, the interaction of a molecule with an external uniform magnetic field should not depend on the choice of the origin $\bm{R}_G$ in Eq.~(\ref{HB}).
 But for finite-size basis sets there may be some dependence~\cite{DyallFaegri2007,Olejniczak:12,Ilias:13} which can affect the shielding constant value.
-To minimize such dependence one can use the London atomic orbitals (LAOs) method, developed at the four-component DFT level in Refs.~\cite{Olejniczak:12,Ilias:13}.
+To minimize such a dependence one can use the London atomic orbitals (LAOs) method, developed at the four-component DFT level in Refs.~\cite{Olejniczak:12,Ilias:13}.
 In this approach, basis functions are replaced by the so-called London atomic orbitals which are obtained from the original basis functions by applying a magnetic field-dependent factor~\cite{Olejniczak:12,Ilias:13,DyallFaegri2007}.
 This corresponds to the transformation of the wave function due to the gauge transformation of the vector potential in Eq.~(\ref{HB}).
 The use of London orbitals guarantees the gauge-origin invariance of results in a finite basis approximation~\cite{Olejniczak:12,Ilias:13,DyallFaegri2007}.
 Even for usual basis set, the gauge-origin problem should decrease with the basis set size increase.
-In the present problem, we are interested in the shielding constant for the rhenium nucleus.
+In the present case, we are interested in the shielding constant for the rhenium nucleus.
 Therefore, it is natural to place the origin at this nucleus.
 According to our DFT estimates, the values of the shielding constant calculated for the QZQZ basis set (i) with such choice of the origin and employing usual basis functions or (ii) within the LAOs technique coincide within 7~ppm.
-This value is negligible in comparison with other uncertainties of the present calculation (see below).
+This value is negligible in comparison with the total uncertainty of the present calculation (see below).

 Geometry structure parameters of the ReO$_4^-$ anion have been optimized using the four-component density functional theory with the Perdew-Burke-Ernzerhof, PBE0, functional~\cite{pbe0} and using the TZTZ basis set.
 No solvent effects were considered at this stage.
-The optimized value of the Re--O bond length was found to be 1.723\AA.
+The optimized value of the Re--O bond length in the ReO$_4^-$ anion with the regular tetrahedral symmetry was found to be 1.723\AA.
 This value is in good agreement (within 0.003\AA) with the study~\cite{Antusek:20}.

 Relativistic four-component calculations were performed within the locally modified {\sc dirac15} \cite{DIRAC15,Saue:2020} code.
 High-order correlation effects have been calculated using the {\sc mrcc} code \cite{MRCC2020}.
 The code for calculating the BW matrix elements in the WS model has been developed in Ref.~\cite{Prosnyak:2021} for atoms and generalized to the molecular case in the present paper.
 Taking into account that the action of the corresponding operator is localized inside the nucleus we have neglected the contribution of basis functions centered on oxygen atoms in the present implementation.
 In the molecular electronic structure calculations, the Gaussian nuclear charge distribution model~\cite{Visscher:1997} has been used.